Cal-CS-61A-Staff/cs61a-apps/exam-write/README.md

 body text, written in Markdown.
 Then you must provide at least one `INPUT` statement.
 Then you can provide `SOLUTION` and `NOTE` blocks.

-Additionally, you can set a constant ID for your question by setting the config ID such as
+Additionally, you can set a constant ID for your question by setting the config ID.

 ```
 # CONFIG ID MYNEWID